-All power to racks and cabinets shall be top fed.
-Where raised flooring is present all communications cables shall be bottom fed.
+All power and communications to racks and cabinets shall be top fed when raised flooring is not present.
+Where raised flooring is present all communications cables shall be bottom fed top fed and all power shall be bottom fed.

 Power and communications cables shall maintain a 3 foot separation at all times.